aislab-hevs/DEXiRE/README.md

 ## Acknowledge

-To acknowledge the contributions of dEXiRE or cite the original paper use the following bibtex:
+To acknowledge the contributions of DEXiRE or cite the original paper use the following bibtex:

 ```
 @article{contreras2022dexire,